One small step

 I find many ‘people oriented’ scenes too close-cropped (zoomed in) for comfort.
 It imparts the feel of a film made for the small screen.
 Fortunately, many scenes, including those on the moon (filmed in some kind of gravel pit, apparently) are truly scenic.

-In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from the instrument panel to looking out of one of the triangular windows.
-However, at that point in reality the astronauts are in zero-G, so there is no stepping of any kind.
-To be fair, it is hardly noticeable and, when they use the engine to drop down to the surface, some virtual body weight returns, firstly from the acceleration imparted by the rocket engine, and then from the moon’s own gravity.
+This is not a criticism either, although I initially considered it one.
+(I have retained this paragraph because I believe it to be interesting.)
+In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from his main triangular window to looking out of one of the overhead windows.
+At that point in reality the astronauts were in zero-G, so it seemed to me that there could be no stepping of any kind.
+However, they were restrained from floating around the cabin by elastic chords fastened to the floor at one end and hooked onto the sides of their space suits at waist level at the other, so such movement was possible.
+In any case, when they use the engine to drop down to the surface, some virtual body weight returns, firstly from the acceleration imparted by the rocket engine, and then from the moon’s own gravity.

-In the movie, Buzz Aldrin announces the illumination of the contact lights (on the instrument panel) after the lunar module lands.
-In reality, the lights come on when a surface sensing probe touches the surface.
-(Three of the four landing legs had them hanging down underneath.)
-The real Buzz Aldrin announced it as soon as the lights came on so Armstrong knew to shut down the engine — and the spacecraft dropped the last few feet to land on the moon.
+In the movie, Buzz Aldrin announces the illumination of the contact light (on the instrument panel) after the lunar module lands.
+In reality, the light comes on when a surface sensing probe touches the surface.
+(Three of the four landing legs had such probes hanging down underneath.)
+The real Buzz Aldrin announced it as soon as the light came on so Armstrong knew to shut down the engine — and the spacecraft would drop the last few feet to land on the moon.
+However, Armstrong was concentrating on avoiding obstacles all the way to the surface and he ignored Aldrin’s call.
+(I have placed a link farther down to a video recording of the actual landing.)
+As a result, the Eagle’s touch-down was the softest of all the moon landing Apollos.

 One fault that the DVD has in common with many films on DVD–so this is not a criticism of the film itself–is the poor usability of the menu system, the main page of which contains buttons represented by largely meaningless graphic icons with no accompanying text.
 (Not even hover text.)
 So you just have to guess what they do or click each one to find out.